Melobase Desktop 1.5 User Guide

 7.2.
 List of Folders

-In order to show the list of folders, select View → Show Folders under macOS, or Window → Show Folders under Windows.
+To show the list of folders, select View → Show Folders under macOS, or Window → Show Folders under Windows.
 Two root folders are present: Sequences and Trash.
 The Sequences folder is the main folder containing all your sequences.
 It is possible to create subfolders inside the Sequences and any of its subfolders by first selecting the desired parent folder and then performing Sequences → New Subfolder.

 7.3.
 Drag & Drop Operations